arvislacis/webotest/README.md

 # Webotest

-Webotest is an npm package - automated web test, used to compare two website page screenshots - local (unpublished) un public (published). `Focusing on multipage CMS websites, where CMS pages are part of website's navigation`.
+Webotest is an npm package - automated web test, used to compare two website page screenshots - local (unpublished) un public (published). `Focusing on multipage CMS websites (for example EPiServer CMS), where CMS pages are part of website's navigation`.

 [Webotest repository available on GitHub](https://github.com/elinale/webotest) and [Webotest package available on npm](https://www.npmjs.com/package/webotest).